goosepirate/lox365/README.md

 ## More functions

-These functions are available in the latest Excel but not in LibreOffice, and not (yet) provided by Lox365:
+These functions are not in LibreOffice and not provided by Lox365 but are available in the latest Excel:

 * RANDARRAY
 * SEQUENCE
 * SORTBY
+* STOCKHISTORY
-* UNIQUE
+* TOROW
 * XMATCH

-These functions are already available in LibreOffice, so they're not provided by Lox365:
+These functions are already available in LibreOffice:

 * CONCAT
 * IFS